maplibre/maplibre.github.io/content/news/2024-09-30-maplibre-newsletter-september-2024/index.md

 In this month three version were released: 4.7.0, 4.7.1 and 5.0.0-pre.1.
 The prerelease of version 5 is meant to get some feedback on the newly added globe feature!
-We are also planning some breaking changes as part of this version which you can find here, most of them are not disruptive:
+We are also planning some breaking changes as part of this version which you can find below, most of them are not disruptive:

 - https://github.com/maplibre/maplibre-gl-js/issues/3834